-This is something you might have heard at a pep talk in school or college and dismissed it, thinking, ‘I can probably remember everything that man/woman just said.’
+You might have heard this at a pep talk in school or college and dismissed it, thinking, ‘I can probably remember everything that man/woman just said.’
 Wrong.
-Do you have an amazing idea?
 Great!
+Do you have a fantastic idea?
 Let’s write it down.

-You cannot expect yourself to remember each and every decent idea that comes to you (like you probably think you can.
+Keep a pen and notepad with you wherever you go.
+You cannot expect yourself to remember every decent idea that comes to you (like you probably think you can.
 I know I did!).
-Furthermore, what seems unworkable to you right now might be just what you are looking for, a few months later or even a year later.
-Keep a pen and notepad with you wherever you go.
+Furthermore, what seems unworkable to you might be what you are looking for a few months or even a year later.

-Come on; it’s not a huge load that you have to carry.
-Do it.
-Make up your mind to write down at least three new ideas every day.
+Come on; it’s a manageable load you must carry.
+Could you do it?
+Make up your mind to write down at least three new ideas daily.
 You will thank me for this.
 Learn from failed ideas.
-It is vital that you let go of an idea that you’ve tried and failed at instead of clinging to it.
+It will help if you let go of an idea you’ve tried and failed at instead of clinging to it.

 2. Don’t be afraid to take risks

 Of course, you got to take risks.
 After all, it comes with the territory.
 A good Entrepreneur has to make a lot of sacrifices in the beginning to make a startup work.
-The hardest one, according to the most successful good Entrepreneur, is abandoning your steady paycheck.
+According to the most successful good Entrepreneur, abandoning your steady paycheck is the hardest part.

-To be an entrepreneur, definition of economics, you will have to leave your current job.
+To be an entrepreneur, you must leave your current job by the definition of economics.
 You will also have to invest a lot of personal capital to get things going.
-Also, risks don’t always involve money.
+Also, risks sometimes involve money.

 You have to trust your instincts and choose whom to trust.
-This is also very important and risky.
-Make sure that you choose to entrust your valuable money or even ideas to someone you trust completely.
+It is also very important and risky.
+Ensure you entrust your valuable money or ideas to someone you trust completely.

 But don’t shy away from taking all these risks!
 Even if you are unsure about something, try it out.
-It may just work.
+It may work.
 Or it may not.
-Either way, either you gain something, you learn something.
-Learning from your mistakes will only make you stronger as an entrepreneur definition of economics.
+Either way, either you gain something or you learn something.
+Learning from your mistakes will only strengthen you as an entrepreneur’s definition of economics.
 But always remember that there is no substitute for honest, hard work.

 3. Listen to everyone’s advice

-Listen to every advice you get.
+Listen to every piece of advice you get.
 Just listen.
 You don’t have to take everyone’s advice.
-Ten people will bombard you with different pieces of advice about the same situation.
+Ten people will bombard you with further advice about the same situation.
 What do you do?
 You listen.

 And in the end, do what you feel is best for yourself.
 Better yet, find a mentor.
 A mentor can be any person you look up to.
-This person can give you advice and guide you towards what is right.
-Certain things can be learned only through experience.
+This person can give you advice and guide you toward what is right.
+Certain things can learn only through experience.

 Why not use someone else’s experience to make decisions?
 Having a mentor means that you can understand unforeseen challenges and know that there is someone to point you in the right direction always.